The Hair Experiment, The 1st Month

 Anyway, I’ve been thinking, and talking to some of my gender-sensitive friends, about what differences I’ve noticed.
 Not as much in the way other people react to me, mostly I think because I’m less aware of the difference myself.
 But one unexpected thing: I’m showering a lot more, because I can.
 Turns out I like showering in the mornings, when it’s quick and easy.
 Before it took an extraordinarily long time to wash and style my hair.
 Now, I can do it all in under ten minutes.
 I feel somewhat bad about this, because I think in fact I’m using just as much water as I did before, rather than reducing in that way, but I am enjoying it immensely.
 Maybe I’ll let that keep happening for a little while.

 Also turns out I’m wearing mascara more.
 I’m not exactly sure why this is.
 I’ve gone through phases of wearing some makeup, a lot of makeup (in the punk rock, big eyeshadow, kind of way), and no makeup (most recently).
 I still put some on every now and then, but mostly haven’t in years worn it with any regularity.
+When I had long, long hair I was OCD about my straightener product quality.
+All my friends know about this but now I get to share with everyone www.startifacts.com.
 But now that my hair is short, I feel like I need to feminize myself in some way, and mascara seems just about enough without requiring too much effort.
 And, as I mentioned before, I’m wearing earrings more.
 Probably also something to do with feminizing, but mostly I think it’s because you can see them now!

 But I have also been wanting to wear skirts more, and have been more aware of my body in an interesting way.
 It’s almost as if my hair gave me some sort of protection – it made me read instantly as sexually-available-female.
 Even when I hadn’t washed it, styled it, had just thrown it back in a pony-tale (about 90% of the time), it was as though just possessing long hair was performing a kind of sexualized femininity.
 I’m not sure I would have said this before, I’m not sure I think this is true now, but that’s what it seems like at the moment.